 A Hidden Smash Day to buy

 In an uptrend, a highly volatile day emerges, renewing the previous high and closing in the lower part of the range of the day.
 The closing price must be in the lower 25% of the range, it may be even lower than the opening price.
-If the next day the price starts moving upwards actively and renews the high of the Hidden Smash Day soon – open a position to buy with an SL behind the minimum of the Smash Day.
+If the next day the price starts moving upwards actively and renews the high of the Hidden Smash Day soon – open a position to buy with a Stop Loss behind the minimum of the Smash Day.

 A Hidden Smash Day to sell

 It is formed in a downtrend after a highly volatile day appears, renewing the nearest low.
 The day must close in the upper 25% of the range of the day, it may even exceed the opening price.
-If the market continues moving downwards actively, renewing the low of the Hidden Smash Day – open a position to sell with an SL above the high of the Smash Day.
+If the market continues moving downwards actively, renewing the low of the Hidden Smash Day – open a position to sell with a Stop Loss above the high of the Smash Day.

 This is another interesting trading method that Williams found in the works of another famous trader Richard Wyckoff.
 The method is based on a false breakout of a small flat formed in an up- or a downtrend.
 The execution principle resembles the Smash Day reversal pattern in a flat.